sandboxnu/graduatenu/README.md

 ## Running the application locally

-First make sure you run the dev postgres database using `yarn dev:db:up`.
+1. Make sure you run the dev postgres database using `yarn dev:db:up`.
 Run `yarn dev:db:down` when you're done.

+2. Make a copy of the packages/api-v2/.env.development and name it .env.development.local.
+Fill in placeholder secrets.

+3. If you haven't run migrations in a while or this is a fresh repo, then run the migrations for the the api using `yarn packages/api-v2 dev:migration:run`.
+See packages/API-V2/README for more info.

-Then run the new version of the application by running `yarn dev:v2` at the root of the project.
+4. Then run the new version of the application by running `yarn dev:v2` at the root of the project.
 This starts up a NestJS server + a NextJS frontend + a Proxy.
 The proxy listens on port [3002](http://localhost:3002/), forwards /api requests to the NestJS server running on port 3001, and all other requests to the frontend running on port 3000.

-Visit [http://localhost:3002](http://localhost:3002/) to view the app.
+5. Visit [http://localhost:3002](http://localhost:3002/) to view the app.

 To run the two seperately, visit the frontend and api-v2 packages(sub directories of the monorepo).